-One of the most complex hybrid strains, Holy Ghost provides a full marijuana experience while relieves you from the persistent migraine pain.
+One of the most complex hybrid strains, Holy Ghost provides a full marijuana experience while relieving you from the persistent migraine pain.
 What you can expect with this strain is being relaxed but not stoned, energized and talkative and yet clear-minded.
-As a beginner, take small steps first, since it’s one of the strongest strains in the world.
+As a beginner, take small steps at first, since it’s one of the strongest strains in the world.

 Migraines can be awfully annoying.

 If the conventional drugs don’t work for you, maybe you’ll find the relief you need with marijuana.
 Sometimes, even a few hits of a joint will be enough to ease your pain.

 If you are worried about smoke irritating your lungs, you can make edibles, such as brownies and cannabutter.
 Even though edibles take longer to prepare and digest, the effects are stronger and they last much longer than other conventional consumption methods.

 Also, for better results, you can try rubbing some CBD oil in places where you feel pain the most — on your forehead, temples or the back of your neck.

 - Natoli JL, Manack A, Dean B, Butler Q, Turkel CC, Stovner L, Lipton RB; Global prevalence of chronic migraine: a systematic review; Cephalalgia: an International Journal of Headache; May 2010; 30(5):599-609.

 - Rif S. EI‐Mallakh; Marijuana and Migraine; Headache: The Journal of Head and Face Pain.
 September 1987; 27(8):442-443.